MCP Server: One Install, Every Client

 n8n MCP Client node

-Each tool takes a query argument (1-2 sentence task framing).
-Returns the harness scaffold as text.
+Each tool takes a query argument (1-2 sentence task framing) and returns the operation as text.
 The calling LLM absorbs it internally and shapes its response with it.
-The user sees the improved answer, not the scaffold itself.
+The user sees the improved answer, not the operation itself.
+The dynamic and adaptive variants of a harness share one retrieval pool; adaptive adds an LLM rewrite pass over the procedure and topology.

 Quick test (after install)